HomeDirectoriesTop 8 Google Announcements Last Year (And What They Mean for Local...

 Quick Tip: Set up a system to request reviews 24-48 hours after service.
 This sweet spot maximises the chance of getting detailed, attribute-rich reviews while the experience is fresh.

-Photo reviews became incredibly powerful.
+Photo reviews became powerful.
 Reviews with photos now appear prominently in search results, and businesses with high numbers of photo reviews see an average 35% increase in click-through rates.

 Myth Debunked: “Negative reviews always hurt your ranking.”
 Actually, data analytics from Google show that businesses with 10-15% negative reviews (properly handled) often outrank those with 100% positive ratings, as they appear more authentic.

-Local Pack Display Updates
+Local Pack display updates

 Success Story: Mike’s Auto Repair saw a 150% increase in emergency calls after Google’s Local Pack started displaying “Open Now” badges with real-time availability.
 Being the only mechanic showing as available on Sunday afternoons made all the difference.